BRochelleFisher/BRochelleFisher.github.io/_pages/samples-cl-tech.md

 1. In the word with the highest count, set the Part of Speech (PoS).

-   &gt; Typical results for the most used words are the names of your organization or product.
+   > Typical results for the most used words are the names of your organization or product.
 ASD-STE calls these technical names.
 Set the PoS of the technical names in the top results as **Name**.
 This lets you filter for proper nouns, which change more often than regular nouns.
 For example, the company name will change if your organization delivers a white label product.

 2. Enter the PoS for the other most common words, such as `the that this from`.
 When you get to a word that may be used in multiple parts of speech and is not a common word for all English content, skip it for now.

 3. In the **Allowed** column, enter `T` (for true) or `F` (for false).

-   &gt; Most of these first words will be allowed.
+   > Most of these first words will be allowed.

 4. In the **Audience** column, enter all or select a persona from the list, if you are sure this word will be allowed only for this persona.